WenxingDeng/wenxingdeng.github.io/researches.md

 * **Computing Views of OWL Ontologies for the Semantic Web**

-  - Developed a logic-based, principled approach to creating views of OWL ontologies specified in the description logic ALCHOI.
+  - Developed a logic-based, principled approach to creating views of OWL ontologies specified in the description logic ALCHIO.
   - Implemented a prototype of the approach, and compared it with existing tools LETHE and FAME, with results showing better success rates and performance.